petedejoy/documentation/v2/clickstream/destinations/clicky.md

 ![clicky4](../../../images/clicky4.png)

 Paste this ID into the Astronomer UI to begin sending data to Clicky.
-Your pipeline will be activated once you click 'Create Destination.'
+Your pipeline will be activated once you click 'Save.'